erich-hs/AnyData/README.md

 Endpoint(method="get", endpoint="/observations/{seriesNames}/{format}", params={'start_date': '2020-01-01'}, path_params={'seriesNames': 'FXCADJPY', 'format': 'json'})
 ```

-The performance of this feature is highly dependent on the quality of the API documentation provided, and it works with any Large Language Model supported by the [guidance](https://github.com/guidance-ai/guidance) framework.
+This method efficiently passes the necessary information from the OpenAPI specification to the Large Language Model, hence its performance is highly dependent on the quality of the API documentation provided.

+It can be used with any Chat Model supported by the [guidance](https://github.com/guidance-ai/guidance) framework.

 ## Contribution